aalonso99/TFG-Cooperative-Coevolutionary-Algorithms/README.md

 # TFG-Cooperative-Coevolutionary-Algorithms
 Final project for a double degree in Computer Science and Mathematics.
 Covers introductory and advanced topics on evolutionary algorithms and CCEAs.

-Provided code implements an experiment comparing performance of an evolutionary algorithm against its cooperative coevolutionary adaptation on optimizing a Boltzann machine.
+Provided code implements an experiment comparing performance of an evolutionary algorithm against its cooperative coevolutionary adaptation on optimizing a Boltzmann machine.
 The weights of this network are predefined in a way that problem decomposition can be exploited.
 In order to replicate such experiments, the next steps must be followed:

   1. Compile the executables with the make command.
   2. Run the dependency_extraction exe to generate the weights and read the dependencies into a file.